Turning Thrifted Wooden Bowls into Trendy Succulent Planters

 Step 3: Start Painting

 So paint on your first coat of paint.
-I did all the triangle in one colour, then moved onto my second colour, then finished with the third paint colour.
+I worked with one colour, then moved onto my second colour, then finished with the third paint colour.

 Step 4: Remove The Tape